virtualadrian/libosmium-manual/src/opl-file-format/encoding.md

 Timestamps are written in the same ISO 8601 format used in OSM XML files:
 `yyyy-mm-ddThh:mm:ssZ`.
 The time zone is always `Z`.

+If the timestamp is not set, it will show up empty.

 ## Deleted flag